Yoga: Hands on Assisting AGENCY, INTENTION, ACTION

 1:24 PM 0 Comments A+ a-

-I have done a thing that has been in the planning and development stages for seven years.
-I have compiled all of the hands on assists I've learned through two intensive weekends and countless yoga classes into a single spiral bound book that you can purchase from Lulu.com or you can find it in the Amazon marketplace.
+I have done something that has been in the planning and development stages for seven years.
+I have compiled all of the hands-on assists I've learned through two intensive weekends and countless yoga classes into a single spiral-bound book that you can purchase from Lulu.com, find it in the Amazon marketplace, or buy a copy from my Square shopping site.

 This book includes 117 clear line drawings illustrating more than 38 hands-on assists commonly used in Power Yoga studios.
 These drawings are accompanied by easy-to-understand explanations of hand positions and the impact each assist has on your students' practice.

 The front cover shows what you can expect to see inside the rest of the book.
-I will post more photos of the finished print on demand book when the copies I ordered arrive.
+I will post more photos of the finished print-on-demand book when the copies I ordered arrive.

 Print on demand from Lulu.com: https://bit.ly/HandsOnAssistingBook